palfibeni/KerAzsMB/README.md

 - Holy Priest's Desperate Prayer same slot
 - Wand(every class using wand)/Mellee Auto Attack (rouges, warriors, feral druid, hunter): slot 62 (slot 63 needs to be empty, the attack macro uses this slot)
-- Autoshot for hunters should be put into slot 64 (slot 65 should be empty, becasue the attack macro uses this slot)
+- Autoshot for hunters should be put into slot 64 (slot 65 should be empty, becasue the attack macro uses this slot) to set these up, just run the /init command, and it will automatically adjust your layout

 ## Special Thanks
 #### Kearlah